OfirModai/FilesManagment_splAssignment/README.md

 # FilesManagment
-Server holding files, and clients interacting with him, including: log in, downloading and uploading files and few more actions
+Server holds files, and clients interacting with him, including: logging in, downloading and uploading files, and a few more actions